-My name is Scott Carhoun (Car-hoon) and I am a certified coach through USA-Weightlifting, USTFCCCA, and the USA-Track and Field Organization (level 1 and 2).
-I have six years experience coaching at the high school level and five years coaching multiple track and field events at the collegiate level.
+My name is Scott Carhoun and I am a certified coach through USA-Weightlifting, USTFCCCA Track & Field Academy, and the USA-Track and Field Organization (level 1 and 2).
+I have nine years experience coaching at the high school level and five years coaching at the collegiate level.

 While earning my degree in Physical Education and Health from Northern Michigan University, I excelled in exercise physiology and anatomical kinesiology and took full advantage of learning from coaches with the United States Olympic Education Center (USOEC).